 After another dip, a short break and more beers (a stall was on hand selling them), we set off along the water bank.
 After criss-crossing along the stream, encountering a couple of water snakes, we eventually arrived at the elephant sanctuary.

 This was the first time I had ever seen an elephant up close.
-These creatures were bizarre and amazing.
+These creatures are bizarre and amazing.
 So huge, plodding and doleful.

 The final adventure